 Pharmacy Administration, Sept./Oct. - June, 9-10 mo.

 Quality Improvement Project, Oct. - June (varies), approx. 3-6 mo.

 Billings Clinic wants each resident’s experience to be unique and tailored to his/her own interests.
 Residents are encouraged to discuss ideas for elective rotations with the Residency Program Director as early as possible.
 Residents each have one 5-week block for elective rotations.
 Elective experience options include additional rotations in any of the core or selective rotation areas and others as desired by the residents.

-Residents are also allotted 4 weeks of "flexible" time in their year, which can be used for vacations, project time, or a mini-elective.
+Residents are also allotted 4 weeks of "flexible" time in their year, which can be used for vacations, project time, and/or mini-electives.
 These are split up as 1 weeks around the Christmas and New Year’s holidays and 3 weeks in late April/early May, around the times of the Montana Pharmacy Association Spring Seminar and Mountain States Conference.

-The PGY1 program at Billings Clinic is designed to prepare residents to successfully pass the Board of Pharmacy Specialties (BPS) Pharmacotherapy examination.
-Therefore, after completion of the PGY1 program, residents will be expected to take the exam.
+The PGY1 pharmacy residency program at Billings Clinic is designed to prepare residents to successfully pass the Board of Pharmacy Specialties (BPS) Pharmacotherapy examination.
+Therefore, after completion of the PGY1 program, residents are encouraged to take the exam.
 This gives residents a goal to aspire towards and adds depth to their learning.
-Board certified pharmacotherapy specialist (BCPS) designation allows residents to set themselves apart from their colleagues and become recognized as model practitioners.
+The board certified pharmacotherapy specialist (BCPS) designation allows residents to set themselves apart from their colleagues and become recognized as model practitioners.
 Reimbursement may be available for the exam.

 Board of Pharmaceutical Specialties